rednblackgames/HyperLap2D-Wiki/_docs/libGDX Runtime/3-extensions.md

 ---
-title: Video
+title: Extensions
-category: Media
+category: libGDX Runtime
-order: 2
+order: 3
 ---

 Share video to your friends!
 Send videos from your computer, phone, camera or YouTube.